 At some point in its near 100 year life Auchtermuchty was renamed Stratheden but the plant closed in 1926, one of the few distilleries to be owned and run by one family for the entire duration of its existence.
 Its remains can still be seen today and in 1992 the malt barn and kiln were declared listed buildings.

 The Stratheden Classic Selection is bottled at 43% and retails around £40.

 Smell: Apple, pear and light peat smoke.
 Biscuit.
 Malt.
 Lemon curd.
 Lime.
 Pineapple.
 Jalapeno.
 White pepper.

 Taste: Soft smoke.
 Pepper.
 Oak.
 Sea salt.
 Apple skin.
 Pear and pineapple.
 Grapefruit.
 Honey.
 Dark chocolate.
 Lime.

-Value for Money: As per previous dram… the classic selection Stratheden will set you back around £40 a bottle.
+Thoughts: As per previous the dram… the classic selection Stratheden will set you back around £40 a bottle.
 Not quite bargain basement but within the price range of most whisky drinkers.